Doctor of Physical Therapy (CUAA)

 Program Admission:

-The anticipated start for the physical therapy program at Concordia University Ann Arbor is Fall of 2023.
-Applications for the inaugural cohort are expected to be available in July of 2022; we anticipate three types of applicants:
+The physical therapy program at Concordia University Ann Arbor started in Fall of 2023.
+Applications for cohorts are available in July of 2024; we anticipate three types of applicants:

 1. CUAA BSRS applicants who meet the criteria for direct admission (see BSRS-PT track).